MethodsAndPractices/vsteam/docs/Update-VSTeamBuildDefinition.md

 ### -InFile

-Path and file name to the JSON file that contains the defintion to be updated.
+Path and file name to the JSON file that contains the definition to be updated.
 If the path is omitted, the default is the current location.

 ```yaml
 Type: String